SynixeContractors/Documents/certs/anti-tank/mat.md

 #### Rocket Selection

 The RPG-32 has two selections for rockets.
 The first selection is a High Explosive round.
 This round is ideal for soft targets, and unarmored vehicles, such as technicals.
-The second round is a Multi-Purpose Anti Tank round equipped with a tandem shaped-charge penetrator and fragmentation sleeve.
+The second round is a Multi-Purpose Anti-Tank round equipped with a tandem shaped-charge penetrator and fragmentation sleeve.
 This round can be used in reduced capacity against infantry and is useful against light to medium armored threats such as MRAPs and APCs and can pose a threat against more heavily armored vehicles if hit in a lightly armored spot, or with enough rounds.

-RPG-32 MPAT should not be relied on to engage very heavily armored targets, and a guided missile or a HAT operator should be called in to neutralize the threat, depending on severity and availabilty of operators.

 #### RPG-32 Ranging Optic